dreamineering/dreamineering/README.md

 4. **Community-Centric Approach**: Building loyal customer bases that evolve into active salesforces.

 ## Business Engineering

+Engineer a platform to drive the innovation of protocols that enable people to align in realizing their full potential.

 - **A**rtificial Intelligence: Automating workflows to focus on high-value problems
 - **B**lockchain Integrity: Building trust through verifiable truth